wandersoncferreira/wandersoncferreira.github.io/content/items/20220315095410-developers_aiming_to_the_wrong_target.md

 6. The text is interpreted by the computer
 7. The computer executes the instruction

 Fair enough.
-Now, the naive view of software development attempts to advocate that we only need to define the **right instructions** that need to be coded in the computer to solve a problem.
+Now, the naive view of software development advocates that we only need to define the **right instructions** that needs to be coded in the computer to solve a problem.

 That's it.

-This view is great to foster all sorts of shallow discussions: i) this is cheap labour as we can replace the programmer easyli as anyone can follow specifications; ii) leave the programmer to only discuss the best way possible to translate the programs into instructions; iii) removes any ethical responsibility from the programmer about the consequences of running such programs; and so on.
+This view is great to foster all sorts of shallow discussions: i) this is cheap labour as we can replace the programmer easily as anyone can follow specifications; ii) leave the programmer to discuss only the best forms to translate the programs into instructions; iii) removes any ethical responsibility from the programmer about the consequences of running such programs; and so on.

-There are more assumptions to justify the so called "Production-view" of software development, for example:
+There are more assumptions to justify the so called "Production-View" of software development:

 -   There is a given reality "out there" which we come across during software development
 -   By analyzing the facts of this reality, we obtain requirements for the software